loopinf/GSPHAR/analysis/custom_loss_functions_for_volatility_jumps.md

    - The asymmetric loss function is particularly effective for risk management applications where underpredicting volatility is more costly than overpredicting it
    - The weighted MSE loss offers a good balance between overall accuracy and large jump performance
    - The hybrid loss provides flexibility through adjustable weights for the standard and large jump components

+6. **Effect of training duration**:
+   - With longer training (10 epochs vs 3 epochs), all models showed improved overall MAE
+   - The standard MSE model's overall MAE improved the most with longer training (from 0.2850 to 0.2013)
+   - The gap in overall MAE between standard MSE and custom loss models narrowed with longer training
+   - The improvement on large jumps for custom loss models decreased with longer training
+   - Asymmetric MSE showed +13.13% improvement with 3-epoch training but only +5.90% with 10-epoch training
+   - This suggests that with longer training, the standard MSE model gets better at predicting large jumps, reducing the relative advantage of custom loss functions

 ## Practical Implications